jordisabadell/task-py-liferay-content_xml_parse/README.md

 # Parse XML content column on CSV file

-Given a CSV file with XML content column, this task gets the value of it by locale.
+Given a CSV file (delimited by tabulates) with XML content column, this task gets the value of it by locale.

 I use it, for example, to get value of XML content on Liferay database tables (version CE 6.1).